Jantalus/tesis/TracerPIN_modified/README.md

 | `-d 0/1` | Turn on debug logs.
 You can add your own with the function `DebugLog`, see examples in the code | 0 |
 | `-f 0/1` | Enable file output | 1 |

+<a id="aclaration"></a>
+> (*): This options won't work if the executable doesn't have debug information

+### Executable considerations
+If you wish to trace a specific variable you must assure that the executable is compiled with the following parameters (for `clang++/g++`):

+* `-g` to include debugging information
+* `-g-dwarf-4` given that the tool reads based on this debug format, to format to *DWARF 4* standard
+* `-fno-omit-frame-pointer` to keep the stack frame and maintain consistent behaviour

 ### About static variables
-*DWARF* debug data doesn't provide information about static variables and their size.
+Debug data doesn't provide information about static variables and their size.
 For example a fixed array of `int`.
 That's why when trying to trace an static array you need to indicate the size of the variable with the `-vs` option, and reading from the code.
 This can be a problem if the static variable space is instantiated with a dynamic size: `int myArray[variable]`

 If the variable is simply a primitive type, you can check the byte size with the next command: